mike-north/ember-octane-workshop/notes/03-parameterized-components.md

 }
 ```

-Ember calls values that are passed into a component from the outside world in this fashion [`named args`](https://github.com/emberjs/rfcs/blob/master/text/0276-named-args.md).
-We can recognize these named args in a template because they always begin with an `@` sign like this `{{ @something }}`.
+Ember calls values that are passed into a component from the outside world in this fashion [“named args”](https://github.com/emberjs/rfcs/blob/master/text/0276-named-args.md).
+We can recognize these named args in a template because they always begin with an `@` sign.

 ## Parameterizing `<ChannelHeader />`